KennethFam/My-Learning-Journey/Linux/Linux.md

         select /dev/sdb2
         ```
         - To select the device you'll be working with, select it by its device name.
     - View current partition table.
-Example output:
+Sample output:
         ```
         (parted) print
         Model: Seagate (scsi)